mkazuyuki/docs/ESX-Host-Cluster-QSG.md

 		| 3) Hostname	| vma1		| vma2		| need to be independent hostname ( "localhost" is inappropriate ) |
 		| 6) IP Address	| 10.0.0.21	| 10.0.0.22	| need to be independent and static IP Address |

-    The IP address of vma1 and vma2 should be possible to communicate with VMkernel port of both ESXi and VM(s) to be monitored.
+    The IP address of vma1 and vma2 should be possible to communicate with Management IP of both ESXi and UC VM(s) to be protected.

-    - VM to be controlled:
+    - Example UC VM to be protected:

 		| Hostname	| IP address	|
 		|---		|---		|